Azure-Samples/app-service-and-sql-database-3-tier-with-private-networking-and-auth/README.md

 - yaml
 - aspx-csharp
 name: Deploying a Secure 3 tier application on App Service and SQL Database with ASP.NET Core, Bicep and Azure DevOps
-description: This repository is an example of deploying a 3 tier ASP.NET Core application to Azure App Service and SQL Database using Bicep and Azure DevOps Pipelines.
-It implements private networking with private end points and authentication on all tiers with Azure Active Directory.
+description: Example of deploying a secure 3 tier ASP.NET Core application to Azure App Service and SQL Database using Bicep and Azure DevOps Pipelines.
 products:
 - azure
 - azure-app-service